Getting Started Developing Apps and Games for Fire TV

 In choosing the right option, consider your skill set.
 Are you Java-based Android developer, an HTML5/web developer, or a content creator?
 Choose an approach that aligns with your expertise and app requirements.

 If you're developing an app for Fire TV and want a high-level overview to help you navigate the Amazon landscape, see the eBook How to Develop Media Streaming Apps for Amazon Fire TV.
-This eBook contains best practices for designing for a 10-foot UI, information on Amazon’s dedicated tools and templates (Fire App Builder, WASK, and Amazon Creator), details on publishing to the Amazon Appstore, and more.
+This eBook contains best practices for designing for a 10-foot UI, information on Amazon’s dedicated tools and templates, details on publishing to the Amazon Appstore, and more.

 Android App Development for Amazon Fire TV